© Robert Byron | Dreamstime.com

 Food cravings come in two forms: physical and emotional.
 The physical type of food craving occurs when you haven’t eaten for a few hours.
 Your stomach starts to rumble, your head might hurt, and you may start to feel weak.
 Your craving was born from hunger, so you’re likely to focus on multiple foods instead of just one.

 An emotional food craving, on the other hand, is more often related to mood.
 Whether you’re feeling stressed, bored, angry, sad, or anxious, food may be your go-to solution for feeling better.
 Problem is, the foods people crave when they’re emotional are often high in calories, sugar, and fat.
 Eating them frequently may contribute to a bevy of health problems, including obesity, diabetes, and heart disease.

 We all may be different, but we tend to reach for the same types of “comfort foods” when under emotional duress.
 The following five foods, which top the list of food cravings, may have something important to tell you about your health, so listen up.

-- Candy: You’re hungry, tired, stressed, or addicted.
+- Candy: You might be feeling hungry, tired, stressed, or addicted.
 If you’re reaching for sweets, it’s really sugar you crave.
 You could need an energy boost due to lack of food (maybe you’re dieting or skipped breakfast this morning) and your blood sugar is fluctuating.
 Or, you’re not getting enough sleep.
 Another possible culprit is stress.
 Brazilian researchers found that stressed women were more likely to crave sweets.
 If neither of these are the cause of your craving, you may be a sugar addict.
 In a study of rats, researchers from Princeton University found that sugar is as addictive as drugs.